emenendez/emenendez.github.io/app/_posts/2014-07-30-remote-support-workflow.md

 action:  Read more
 ---

-<p class="intro">This document describes a workflow for incorporating remote support into a typical wildland search &amp; rescue incident in Virginia and, more broadly, anywhere in the ASRC response area.
+<p class="intro">This document describes a workflow for incorporating remote support into a typical wildland search and rescue incident in Virginia and, more broadly, anywhere in the ASRC response area.
 It is not meant to be a step-by-step guide to managing a missing person incident.
 In particular, at no point should any of the steps below take precedence over critical thought and attention to the specific details of an individual incident.</p>

 1. An incident begins with a request to VDEM for WiSAR resources.